 Join Our Team

-The Highlands Center fosters a connection to the wonders of nature through observation, exploration, and discovery.
+We believe that everyone has a fundamental need to connect with the natural world.
+This connection is fostered by the Center through science education based on observation and discovery of the Central Arizona Highlands.
 Help children and adults discover the wonders of nature and become wise caretakers of the land.
-If you have a few hours a month or a few days a week to volunteer, we have an opportunity for you.
+If you have a few hours a month or a few days a week to volunteer, we have a variety of volunteer opportunities for you to choose from.

 Become a Docent

-Field trips for Kindergarten, 2nd, 4th, or 7th Grade
+Field trips for Kindergarten, 2nd, 3rd, and 4th Grades

 Highlands Center Docents are leaders within our school field trip programs and direct their energy and time towards the children of our community, deepening their efforts to support more futures than just that of our organization.

-The field trips run at our Lynx Creek site that functions as a microcosm of the larger systems in Arizona and the perfect outdoor location for the scientific study of the natural world.
+The field trips run at our Lynx Creek site, which functions as a microcosm of the larger systems in Arizona and the perfect outdoor location for the scientific study of the natural world.
 Docents incorporate their own passions with the mysteries our natural world, and provide the opportunity to nurture a deep learning experience for children and parents attending our school field trips.

 Volunteers transition to docents through a semester training and peer mentor program.
 During this training volunteers develop an understanding of our local natural history, cultivate techniques to inspire children and enhance their awareness of nature, and join an incredible team.
 At the completion of training, volunteers graduate as Docents who continue on to lead hands-on outdoor activities and trail explorations during school field trips.